 Six Innovative Tech Startup Finalists Announced to Pitch at Demo Day

-Six teams are preparing to pitch their startups live at Demo Day to win $300,000 in prize seed funding, provided by IDEA NY Mohawk Valley!
+Six teams are preparing to pitch their startups at Demo Day to win $300,000 in prize seed funding, provided by IDEA NY Mohawk Valley

-ROME, NY – Griffiss Institute, together with the Air Force Research Laboratory Information Directorate, are pleased to announce the six startup finalists of the current 2019 AFRL Commercialization Academy cohort, of which five are from New York State, including three teams from the Mohawk Valley region, and one team hailing from Philadelphia, PA.
+ROME, NY – Griffiss Institute, together with the Air Force Research Laboratory Information Directorate, are pleased to announce the six startup finalists of the Spring 2020 AFRL Commercialization Academy cohort.
+This cohort’s teams are all from New York State.

-These tech teams are being incubated by Wasabi Ventures Academy, while building their startups around Department of Defense Intellectual Property (IP) from the Air Force Research Laboratory Information Directorate (AFRL/RI) in Rome, New York.
+These tech teams are being incubated while building their startups around Department of Defense Intellectual Property (IP) from the Air Force Research Laboratory Information Directorate (AFRL/RI) in Rome, New York.

-Here are the finalists selected for the next 2019 AFRL Commercialization Academy Demo Day!
+The finalists selected for the Spring 2020 AFRL Commercialization Academy Demo Day are:

-At Demo Day, to be held on Thursday, March 21, 2019, at Griffiss Institute, these teams will pitch their startup in cyber security, big data, information systems, and UAS, to a panel of judges and compete to win for $300,000 in prize seed funding provided by IDEA NY!
-The grand prize of $200,000 will go to the overall winner and $100,000 will go to the runner-up!
+At Demo Day, scheduled to be held on Thursday, July 16, 2020, these teams will pitch their startup in cyber security, big data, information systems, and UAS, to a panel of judges and compete to win for $300,000 in prize seed funding provided by IDEA NY.
+The grand prize of $200,000 will go to the overall winner and $100,000 will go to the runner-up.

 The Innovation & Development Entrepreneurial Accelerator, known as IDEA NY Mohawk Valley, is a business accelerator competition and twelve-month program that will incentivize promising entrepreneurs to create and grow viable commercial businesses in the Mohawk Valley region.
 This accelerator program is made possible by a $2 million Upstate Revitalization Initiative grant from New York State Governor Andrew M. Cuomo.

 After Demo Day, eligible teams will participate in the year-long IDEA NY accelerator program.
-Additional assistance will be provided to the teams through the Griffiss Institute, the Griffiss Institute Business Incubator, a Certified NYS Business Incubator, and Mohawk Valley EDGE.
+Additional assistance will be provided to the teams through the Griffiss Institute Business Incubator, a Certified NYS Business Incubator.
 Participating teams will be required to reside in the Mohawk Valley region for a 12-month period after Demo Day.